Find your perfect college degree

 The respiratory care profession’s philanthropic arm will likely allow you to apply for scholarships as well.
-There are three scholarships organized by the American Respiratory Care Foundation, which undergraduate students can take advantage of.
+There are three scholarships organized by the American Respiratory Care Foundation which undergraduate students can take advantage of.

-And as for advanced degree students, there are also two scholarship programs offered for existing respiratory therapists who have finished a B.S. program.
+As for advanced degree students, there are also two scholarship programs offered for existing respiratory therapists who have finished a B.S. program.

 The American Association for Respiratory Care provides scholarships:

 -eligible for anyone in any state (preferably from Georgia and South Carolina)